VA 2020 Compensation Rates and Cost of Living Adjustment (COLA)

 VA Cost-of-Living Adjustment (COLA) and How it is Determined

-VA adjusts monthly compensation amounts based on the yearly change in the cost of living as determined by the Social Security Administration (SSA).
+Congress instructs VA to adjust monthly compensation amounts based on the yearly change in the cost of living as determined by the Social Security Administration (SSA).
 These periodic changes made to VA compensation rates allow for VA benefit amounts to increase with the rate of inflation.

 The SSA bases COLA rates off of the percentage increase in the Consumer Price Index for Urban Wage Earnings and Clerical Workers from the third quarter (July, August, September) of the previous year to the third quarter of the current year.
 The Consumer Price Index for Wage Earnings and Clerical Workers (CPI-W) is a statistical measure of change of the prices of goods and services over time in “major expenditure groups” such as clothing, food, housing, medical care, and other entities that are typically purchased by consumers. the data from the third quarter of the previous year.